surniaulula/wpsso/readme.txt

 = 8.31.0-dev.1 =

-(2021/06/17) Added a reminder message in the block editor in case there are any error messages under the SSO notification icon.
+(2021/06/17) Added a snackbar reminder in the block editor in case there are any important error messages under the SSO notification icon.

 = 8.30.2 =